 Tagging your ISO DA RUC market award to allow E-Tags to be approved or denied by the ISO also allows any issue on the E-Tag to be reviewed and fixed before real time.
+This practice also provides important information to the sink BA of the final RUC Schedule.
 The ISO is required to act on each E-Tag upon submittal.
-According to the NERC INT-006-4 requirement:
+According to the NERC INT-006-4 requirement: "Each Transmission Service Provider shall approve or deny each on-time Arranged Interchange or emergency Arranged Interchange that it receives and shall do so prior to the expiration of the time period defined . . . . ."